Student Health Insurance FAQ

 Travel Insurance and Temporary Insurance

 Travel insurance and Temporary Insurance often has limits to its benefits and covers only a specific time period for the policy and a limited time period afterwards.
+It does not cover pre-existing health conditions.
 It’s affordable and it does cover you when you are away from your usual providers.